 As a practical example based on the above, you might pick UPDOWN and then an IP address filter to see how many link bounces that device had.

 Note that if I’d been smart enough to also add an interface filter for the “message” field, you could also filter on the interface.
+Ok, learning as we go here … This illustrates that your message filter may grok more deeply, and some experimentation may help you find what’s best.
+If you data lacks a consistent format, that won’t exactly help.

 Resuming our tutorial… If you’re hovering over a field / column header, you can click on the little up (^) or down caret to sort on that field.